XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/basic-data-types.md

 ## Specifying Currency Amounts

-There are two kinds of currencies in the XRP Ledger: XRP, and tokens.
+There are two kinds of currencies in the XRP Ledger: XRP and tokens.
 These two types of currencies are specified in different formats, with different precision and rounding behavior.

 Some fields, such as the destination `Amount` of a [Payment transaction][], can be either type.
 Some fields only accept XRP specifically, such as the `Fee` field ([transaction cost](transaction-cost.html)).